 G7 finance ministers agreed to establish G20 Finance Ministers and Central Bank Governors meeting in 1999 to address the financial crisis.

 The meeting focussed on major economic and monetary policy issues amongst major countries in the global financial system.
 It aimed at promoting cooperation toward achieving stable and sustainable global economic growth for the benefit of all countries.

 The participating members in the meetings were the same as the current G20 members.

 Post that, in November 2008 again faced with the global financial crisis that occurred in the wake of the collapse of the Lehman Brothers, the G20 inaugural summit was held in Washington D.C.

 The G20 Meeting of Finance Ministers and Central Bank Governors was upgraded to the head of state level, as a forum for leaders from major developed and emerging market countries.

 In September 2009, the third summit was held in Pittsburgh where the leaders designated the G20 as the “premier forum for international economic cooperation.”

 From thereon, the summit meetings were held semiannually until 2010 and annually from 2011 onwards.

-News4children, a news portal with current affairs tapered especially for children with academic input.
+News4children, a news portal on current affairs tapered especially for children with academic input.
 Every article is written in simple language with full background information, so children can understand the news better.
 Most of the articles include academic input, activities and vocabulary as well.